fizzyizzy05/binary/README.md

 ## Testing/building
 Binary was created with [GNOME Builder](https://apps.gnome.org/en-GB/Builder/).
 The preferred way of building Binary is to clone this repository into Builder, and use that.

+## Code of Conduct
+Binary is designed for GNOME, and built with GNOME technologies.
+As such, it follows the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct)